Packing List for Russia: Don’t Leave Home Without These Essentials!

 Baggage Limit for International Students Going to Russia

-Now that you know what are the important items you have to include in your packing list for Russia, let’s look at how much you can carry.
+Now that you know what the important items are you have to include in your packing list for Russia, let’s look at how much you can carry.
 See the baggage limitations for international students in the table given below.

 Class Maximum Weight